-You want to make your existing product interoperable with the rest of the industry and the best IoT Plaform Vendors and Operators?
+Would you like to make your existing product interoperable with the rest of the industry and the best IoT Platform Vendors and Operators?

-IOWA, reference software implementation of the OMA and IPSO standards, is what you need.
+Our IOWA reference software implementation of the OMA and IPSO standards is what you need.

 SensorHub – Smart Electronic Design

-You want a cost-effective, modular and standard-based turnkey solution to create a Smart IoT Device?
+Do you want a cost-effective, modular and standards-based turnkey solution to create a Smart IoT Device?

 OMA Lightweight M2M?